rocketfuel/sdbc/README.md

 ### 2.0

+* MariaDB & MySQL support
 * JDBC Connection types are now per-DBMS (i.e. they are path dependent).
 * Update scalaz streams to [FS2](https://github.com/functional-streams-for-scala/fs2).
 * Stream support is built-in.
 Try using methods such as stream, pipe, and sink.
-* Support for multiple result sets per query from SQL Server using MultiQuery.
+* Support for multiple result sets per query from MariaDB and SQL Server using MultiQuery.
 * A datetime without an offset from a DBMS is interpreted as being in UTC rather than the system default time zone.
 * No longer supports Scala 2.10.
 * Moved database objects to `com.rocketfuel.sdbc.{Cassandra, H2, PostgreSql, SqlServer}`.